cirosantilli/linux-cheat/dev-filesystem.md

 # dev filesystem

-Represent devices, either physical or virtual.
+Contains device driver files.

-Many virtual devices are created automatically by the Kernel to offer certain file like operations, such as random number generation.
+To really understand what is going on, learn how to make a minimal device driver yourself.
+This is not documented here.

-Device drivers are kernel modules created by hardware vendors that implement a dev file that allows access to a device.
+Standard device number and paths are documented at: <http://www.lanana.org/docs/device-list/devices-2.6+.txt>, which is part of the LSB.

-Several virtual dev files are documented directly under their basename, e.g.: `/dev/null` is documented at:
+Some devices are created automatically by the Kernel even if there is no corresponding hardware to offer services under read write, e.g. random number generation.

-    man null
+## sda

 ## /dev/sda